-We assign BKM a baa3 Liquid Resources score, which is one notch below the baa2 initial score.
-The downward adjustment takes into account the encumbrance of the bank's liquid assets as well as BKM's target to slightly reduce liquidity buffers in order to save costs.
+We assign a baa3 Liquid Resources score, which is one notch below the baa2 initial score.
+The downward adjustment takes into account the encumbrance of the bank's liquid assets as well as BKM's target to reduce liquidity buffers in order to save costs.

-We consider in the bank's liquidity buffers still adequate, despite the reduction, given the bank's very high liquidity coverage ratio of 251% as of December 2018.
-Moreover, due to the fact that the bank launches its covered bond program in 2020, potential overcollateralization of the bank's cover pool might offset the decline in liquid banking assets.
+We consider in the bank's liquidity buffers still adequate, despite BKM's plans to further reduce its low-yielding investment portfolio, given the bank's very high liquidity coverage ratio of 481% as of December 2019.
+Moreover, due to the fact that the bank established a covered bond program, overcollateralization of the bank's cover pool would allow the bank to issue retained covered bonds at short notice in order to generate additional liquidity.